John Linnell (painter): Life and work

-He painted many subjects like the "St John Preaching," the "Covenant of Abraham," and the "Journey to Emmaus," in which, while the landscape is usually prominent the figures are of sufficient importance to supply the title of the work.
-But it is mainly in connexion with paintings of pure landscapes that his name is known.
+He painted many subjects like the "St John Preaching", the "Covenant of Abraham", and the "Journey to Emmaus", in which, while the landscape is usually prominent the figures are of sufficient importance to supply the title of the work.
+However, it is mainly in connection with paintings of pure landscapes that his name is known.
 His works commonly deal with some scene of typical uneventful English landscape, which is made impressive by a gorgeous effect of sunrise or sunset.
 They are full of true poetic feeling, and are rich and glowing in colour.

-Linnell commanded large prices for his pictures, and about 1850 he purchased a property at Redhill, Surrey, where he lived till his death on 20 January 1882, painting with unabated powers until within the last few years of his life.
+Linnell commanded large prices for his pictures, and about 1850 he purchased a property at Redhill, Surrey, where he lived until his death on 20 January 1882, painting with unabated powers until within the last few years of his life.
 He devoted himself to painting landscapes notably of the North Downs and Kentish Weald.
-His leisure was occupied with a study of the Bible in the original, and he published several pamphlets and treatises of Biblical criticism.
+His leisure was occupied with a study of the Bible in the original language.
+He also published several pamphlets and treatises of Biblical criticism.
 Linnell was one of the best friends and kindest patrons of William Blake.
-He gave him the two largest commissions he received for single series of designs—£150 for drawings and engravings of The Inventions to the Book of Job, and a like sum for those illustrative of Dante Aligheri.
+He gave him the two largest commissions he received for single series of designs—£150 for drawings and engravings of The Inventions to the Book of Job, and a like sum for those illustrative of Dante Alighieri.

 He was a friend of the painter Edward Thomas Daniell.
 A blue plaque commemorates Linnell at Old Wyldes' at North End, Hampstead.
 The plaque mentions that William Blake stayed with Linnell as his guest.

+His eldest son William Linnell (1826 – 1906) was also an artist most noted for his 1840 drawing of Smugglerius, which is an écorché sculpture of a man posed in imitation of the ancient Roman sculpture known as the Dying Gaul.